Google anything about redheads and skin, or skincare, and you'll get some interesting results back:

-Talk to your nurse beforehand about the best anesthetic options: topical vs. injectable, or a combo of both.
+Talk to your injector beforehand about the best anesthetic options: topical vs. injectable, or a combo of both.
+Doctors have found that redheads require about 20% more subcutaneous lidocaine than non-redheads.

 Be sure to stay away from all blood thinners in the weeks leading up to your appointment (like NSAIDs, fish oil and alcohol - a full list is on the pre- and post- care instructions you will receive).
 We advise everyone to do this, but since redheads are more prone to bruising, follow these rules strictly!